 The third day started with a Pirana fishing session.
 The goal was to just catch, take pics and return them to the water.
 They are really fast at eating the food before the hook is pulled in.
 While I failed to fully get hold of any, another guy on the boat succeeded.

 From there, I headed for another long bus journey from Lago Agrio to Baños De Agua Santa with a transfer via Coca.
 I later came to know that there is a direct overnight bus from Lago Agrio to Baños.
-In the hindsight, I would say that leaving at night would have been a better option then wasting the third day traveling.
+In the hindsight, I would say that leaving at night would have been a better option than wasting the third day traveling.

-The day started with a visit to Thermal hot springs Therma de La virgen (“The virgin hot springs”).
+The day started with a visit to Thermal hot springs Therma de La Virgen (“The virgin hot springs”).
 They are good but don’t spend too much time here since there is a lot to do later.

 Then I headed for a Bungee jumping session.
 20$ for the jump and 5$ for the photos.
 Wow.
-Compare this to 150$ jump offered in the San Francisco bay area.
+Compare this to the 150$ jump offered in the San Francisco bay area.

 Post-lunch, I headed for a paragliding session.
 At 55$, it’s a no-brainer.

 I had to skip Le Casa Del Arbol due to the lack of time.
-Baños is an amazing backpacker heaven.
+Baños is amazing backpacker heaven.
 While I only spent a day there, I would strongly recommend, at least two days to fully enjoy it.